 If you sell or hire out an infringing article you can be fined up to $10,000 for each infringing article, up to a total of $100,000 per charge, or to imprisonment for a term not exceeding 5 years, or to both a fine and imprisonment.
 The court may also order you to hand over to the copyright owner all infringing copies of his work for disposal.
 The court also has power to authorise the police to conduct searches on premises in which the court suspects infringing copies are kept.

 Do note that if you possess 5 or more infringing copies of any work, you will be presumed to possess such copies for the purpose of sale.

 Republic Polytechnic respects intellectual property rights and takes a serious view of any infringement of such rights.
 As a student of the Republic Polytechnic, you are fully expected to respect the intellectual property rights of others.
 If you do not, you may be breaking the law, for which you alone will be responsible.

 Republic Polytechnic does not authorise or condone the infringement of copyright in the cinematograph film or any other acts of infringement by reason of:

 No screening of cinematograph films for leisure, recreation or other non-course curriculum activities is permitted anywhere in Republic Polytechnic’s premises unless your lecturer has recommended the film title for the purpose of criticism or review.
+Further, you should not make a copy of any copyright-protected cinematograph film (e.g. by burning the DVDs on which they are contained) or upload such cinematograph films on the Internet without the copyright owner’s permission.
 You will be solely responsible for your use of the audio-visual facilities and for any consequences that arise from your use of these facilities.